-Item Page 1 Declarations of Interest: Declarations of interest, and the responsibility for declaring the same, are matters for elected members.
+1 Declarations of Interest: Declarations of interest, and the responsibility for declaring the same, are matters for elected members.
 Members are able to obtain advice, in writing, in advance of meetings.
 This should only be sought via the Council's Monitoring Officer.
 However, it should be noted that no advice on interests sought less than one working day prior to any meeting will be provided.
-1 2 Confirmation of Minutes: To confirm the minutes of the previous meetings held on 13 November 2014 and 8 January 2015, as correct records as attached.
-3 - 10 3 Substitute Members: Details of any substitute members notified in accordance with council procedure rule 23(c).
-1 4 Medium Term Financial Strategy Update, Including General Fund, Capital Programme and Treasury Management for 2014/15 to 2018/19 11 - 105 5 Economic Development Strategy - Review of Action Plan 106 - 129 6 Mid-End Performance Exception Report 2014/15 130 - 142 7 Overview and Scrutiny Work Plans - Update 143 - 145
+1 2 Budget Procedure Rules - Members are reminded that procedure rules for the budget council meeting differ to ordinary council meetings.
+The procedure rules are attached for members' information.
+3 - 4 3 Confirmation of Minutes: To confirm the minutes of the previous meeting, held on 26 January 2015, as a correct record, as attached.
+5 - 8